Gun

-A gun is a device designed to throw a projectile using pressure or explosive force.
-The projectiles are typically solid, but can also be pressurized liquid (e.g. in water guns/cannons), or gas (e.g. light-gas gun).
+A gun is a device that propels a projectile using pressure or explosive force.
+The projectiles are typically solid, but can also be pressurized liquid (e.g. in water guns or cannons), or gas (e.g. light-gas gun).
 Solid projectiles may be free-flying (as with bullets and artillery shells) or tethered (as with Tasers, spearguns and harpoon guns).
 A large-caliber gun is also called a cannon.
+Guns were designed as weapons for military use, and then found use in hunting.
+Now, there are guns, e.g., toy guns, water guns, paintball guns, etc., for many purposes.

 The means of projectile propulsion vary according to designs, but are traditionally effected pneumatically by a high gas pressure contained within a barrel tube (gun barrel), produced either through the rapid exothermic combustion of propellants (as with firearms), or by mechanical compression (as with air guns).
 The high-pressure gas is introduced behind the projectile, pushing and accelerating it down the length of the tube, imparting sufficient launch velocity to sustain its further travel towards the target once the propelling gas ceases acting upon it after it exits the muzzle.
 Alternatively, new-concept linear motor weapons may employ an electromagnetic field to achieve acceleration, in which case the barrel may be substituted by guide rails (as in railguns) or wrapped with magnetic coils (as in coilguns).

 The first devices identified as guns or proto-guns appeared in China from around AD 1000.
-By the end of the 13th century, they had become "true guns," metal barrel firearms that fired single projectiles which occluded the barrel.
+By the end of the 13th century, they had become "true guns", metal barrel firearms that fired single projectiles which occluded the barrel.
 Gunpowder and gun technology spread throughout Eurasia during the 14th century.

 Etymology and terminology

 The origin of the English word gun is considered to derive from the name given to a particular historical weapon.
 Domina Gunilda was the name given to a remarkably large ballista, a mechanical bolt throwing weapon of enormous size, mounted at Windsor Castle during the 14th century.
 This name in turn may have derived from the Old Norse woman's proper name Gunnhildr which combines two Norse words referring to battle.
-"Gunnildr", which means "War-sword", was often shortened to "Gunna".
+The name Gunnildr was often shortened to Gunna.